gera-k/VSC-Nordic-example/README.md

  Connect your dev board, run tasks and monitor the console window to ensure they work.

- There is separate debugger configuration per each hw variant.
+ There is a separate debugger configuration per each hw variant.
 To start the debugger, first ensure that your board flashed ok and the blinky app works.
 Switch to VcCode Debugger window, select correct configuration and start debugger.
 The debugger should connect to the board, reset it, and break at main().
 Ensure that IntelliSense configuration matches the HW you debug.